 You don’t have to buy the cake mix.
 To make your own mix 2 C sifted flour, 11/2 C fine sugar a pinch of fine salt and 1 tbsp baking soda together and store in an airtight bag/jar.
 Optionally add 2 tbsp of powdered milk for a richer cake.

 Add flavorings, play around with the the liquid ingredients and it is no longer the basic vanilla cake!

 See how light and moist it is!
 Serve plain or add a dollop of whipped cream on top.

 So here is how it happened.
 The plan was to make a peach cake from scratch.
-The batter was ready, the oven was preheated, but just before going into the oven there was a minor accident and the batter ended up in trash bin.
-There was not enough time to prep for another one, so it was the Vanilla Cake mix’s day.
-A few tweaks to get the same texture as my original recipe called for, and the there we had the fresh peach coffee cake :-).
+The batter was ready, the oven was preheated, but just before going into the oven there was a minor accident with the batter ending up in trash bin.
+So it was the Vanilla Cake mix’s day.
+A few tweaks and we had absolutely light and airy the fresh peach coffee cake :-).

-There is not much mystery to making this cake.
-Pretty much follow the instructions in the box.
-I wanted the cake to have small bits of peaches on every bite.
-So cubed peaches were added to the batter, about 2 C. All this fruit adds extra moisture to the batter.
-To compensate I reduced the recommended amount of water bu 1/4 C. To get more intense peach flavor you could use peach nectar instead of water.
-Just keep in mind that the peach nectar adds to the sugar content.
+Since I wanted to get peach in every bite, about 2 cups of cubed peached were added to the batter.
+All this fruit gives off extra moisture as it cooks so to compensate I reduced the recommended amount of water but 1/4 C. To get more intense peach flavor you could use peach nectar instead of water.
+Just keep in mind that the peach nectar usually has added sugar.

-Arrange the thinly sliced peaches over the batter in a decorative fashion.
-If these slices were thick they will sink and the batter will rise and baker over them as the cake bakes.
+Arrange the thinly sliced peaches (about 1/4 inch thick) over the batter in a decorative fashion.
+If these slices were thick they will sink and the batter will rise and bake over them.
 Now that is not a necessarily a bad thing, but in this case I wanted the beautiful look of the sliced peaches on top.